midas-apps/contracts-solana/scripts/README.md

 };
 ```

-**Important**: `addresses.ts` is the source of truth for deployed contracts.
-Update it manually after successful deployments.
+**Important**: `addresses.ts` is the source of truth for deployed contracts. **Addresses are automatically saved and formatted** after each successful deployment.

 **Localnet Support**: The `localnet` network is initialized with placeholder addresses.
-During deployment, addresses are registered in runtime memory via `registerAddress()`.
-For persistence, manually update `addresses.ts` after deployment or use `export:addresses` to save to a JSON file.
+During deployment, addresses are registered in runtime memory via `registerAddress()` and automatically persisted to `addresses.ts`.

 ## Validation Strategy